-Schmitz to give fall 2020 Dean’s Lecture on exercise as medicine
+Schmitz gives fall 2020 Dean’s Lecture on exercise as medicine

-Kathryn Schmitz, PhD, MPH, FACSM, will present the Fall 2020 Penn State College of Medicine Dean’s Lecture, speaking on “Exercise is Medicine at Penn State Health.”
-The lecture will be presented virtually via Zoom from noon to 1 p.m.
-Thursday, Oct.
-29, and will also be recorded for later viewing.
+Kathryn Schmitz, PhD, MPH, FACSM, presented the Fall 2020 Penn State College of Medicine Dean’s Lecture, speaking on “Exercise is Medicine at Penn State Health” on Oct.
+29.

 If you're having trouble accessing this content, or would like it in another format, please email the Penn State College of Medicine web department.